jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 past few years.
 C\-V2X uses 3GPP standardized 4G LTE or 5G mobile cellular
-connectivity to exchange messages between vehicles, pedestrians, and wayside traffic control devices such as traffic signals.133 Though both DSRC and C\-V2X enable the future of V2X, C\-V2Xs use of Long\-Term Evolution (LTE) is considered a potential game\-changer for the connected vehicles ecosystem.
-The ability to use existing cellular infrastructure will reduce the efforts required to accelerate adoption, while guaranteeing high\-speed communication in high\-density locations.134
+connectivity to exchange messages between vehicles, pedestrians, and wayside traffic control devices such as traffic signals.133 Though both DSRC and C\-V2X enable the future of V2X, C\-V2X’s use of Long\-Term Evolution (LTE) is considered ‌ a potential game\-changer for the connected vehicles ecosystem.
+The ability to use existing cellular infrastructure will‌ reduce the efforts required to accelerate adoption, while guaranteeing high\-speed communication in high\-density locations.134